robbyriverside/brevity/README.md

                 command:describe desc:"describe command" short:"describe me"
 ```

-The above brevity spec produces a working cli project with two commands: exec & describe.
+The above brevity spec produces a working project called sample with two commands: exec & describe.

 ## Generator

 The generator for cli is found in the library folder.
-The library is specified using the --lib argument and defaults to the BRIEF_LIB environment variable.
+The library is specified using the --lib argument and defaults to the BREVITY_LIB environment variable.
 Four template files and a generator.brief spec defines the generator.

 Contents of cli/generator.brief:

 ```brief
 generator
     templates